OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_54.rst

 You can upgrade the existing DB with the 'onedb' command.
 You can specify any Sqlite or MySQL database.
 Check the :ref:`onedb reference <onedb>` for more information.

 .. note:: Make sure at this point that OpenNebula is not running.
 If you installed from packages, the service may have been started automatically.

-.. note:: For environments in a Federation: Before upgrading the **master**, make sure that all the slaves have the MySQL replication paused.

 After you install the latest OpenNebula, and fix any possible conflicts in oned.conf, you can issue the 'onedb upgrade -v' command.
 The connection parameters have to be supplied with the command line options, see the :ref:`onedb manpage <cli>` for more information.
 Some examples: